Snowiiii/Pumpkin/README.md

 You also may have to [install rust](https://www.rust-lang.org/tools/install) when you don't already have.

-For Now, until we don't have own chunk generation.
-You need to pregenerate the world and place it inside of the Pumpkin/ directory.
-Make sure to generate chunks close to (0,0) since that is where the player gets spawned by default.
+You can place a vanilla world into the Pumpkin/ directory when you want.
+Just name the World to `world`

 Then run: